Course guide of Learning Difficulties/Disabilities (2561121)

 General Objective:

-• To understand the psycho-pedagogical aspects involved in learning disabilities and its implications for the CLIL classroom.
+- To understand the psycho-pedagogical aspects involved in teaching and learning of students with learning disabilities and its implications for the CLIL and non-CLIL classroom.

 Specific Objectives: